menzenski/menzenski.github.io/personal.md

 title: {{ site.title }}
 ---

-# Blog
+# Personal Blog

-This central page shows blog posts from all categories.

-{% for post in site.categories.blog %}
+{% for post in site.categories.personal %}

 <a href="{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a>